 Visiting Qasr Amra

 Jordan’s Desert Castles represent the rise and demise of the Umayyad Dynasty, an interesting and fascinating time in the history of this region of the world.

 Those castles, which have to some extent managed to survive the ravages of time and war, are today such wonderful examples of early Islamic art and architecture.
 Visitors who choose to visit Qasr Amra will be visiting one of the best such examples.

-At Egypt Tours plus, all of our Jordan tour packages and our epic Egypt and Jordan tours are fully customizable.
+At Egypt Tours plus, all of our epic Egypt and Jordan tours are fully customizable.
 As such, even if your preferred tour itinerary doesn’t include a visit to Qasr Amra, it can always be added on request.